jwhicks727/valcom-clock-sync/README.md

 This was my first project using Robot Framework and pywinauto, and my first time automating a desktop application rather than a web browser.

-I used Claude and GitHub Copilot as AI coding partners throughout the project.
-They were helpful for architecture decisions, debugging pywinauto control issues, and learning Robot Framework syntax in context.
-The cycle was: run the code, hit an error, diagnose it with AI, apply the fix, run again.
-The domain knowledge — what the clocks do, how the utility behaves, what the school actually needs — was mine.
-The AI made the iteration loop faster.

 The original plan was to bypass the Windows utility entirely and talk to the clocks directly from my Mac.
 The clocks run an embedded web server, so Selenium seemed like a natural fit.
 That plan lasted about ten minutes — the web UI